-Earlier this month, we brought you the story of a man who just completed his 100th home renovation in Northside.
+We brought you the story of a man who completed his 100th home renovation in Northside in September of 2017.
 Doubtless an incredible milestone, it proves hard work and determination, as well as the proper know-how, can lead to an extraordinary amount of success.

 Tom is young, driven, educated, and knows exactly what it takes to conjure the soul of a dormant house back into the realm of the living.
 I had to learn more about his background, his projects, and how he feels about resuscitating homes that have flatlined.

 Cincinnati Refined: Who are you and what do you do?